John-R-Wallace-NOAA/FishNIRS/Setting_up_TensorFlow_Conda_Environment/Install TensorFlow on Win Server 2019 Conda Env.md

-    # To start, you first need to see the Nvidia graphics card as a GPU on your Windows Server 2019 client:
+    # To start, you first need to see the Nvidia graphics card as a GPU on your Windows Server 2019 client,
+    #   here are instructions for Windows Server 2016:
     #     https://community.esri.com/t5/implementing-arcgis-questions/enabling-gpu-rendering-on-windows-server-2016/td-p/658522

-    # For a picture, see here:
+    # For a picture, see the Task Manager screenshot here, but don't follow this site past the screenshot:
     #     https://towardsdatascience.com/setting-up-tensorflow-gpu-with-cuda-and-anaconda-onwindows-2ee9c39b5c44

-    # but don't follow that site past installing Anaconda:
+    # Install Anaconda from here:
     #     https://www.anaconda.com/products/distribution

-    # After the Anaconda installation follow the steps below.
+    # After the Anaconda installation follow the steps below, but first here is an informational reference:

-    # Here is a reference:
     #     https://conda-forge.org/blog/posts/2021-11-03-tensorflow-gpu/
-    # but again, following the steps below works for me.

     # In the first two sections of code below, the only real difference is that for the CPU version "tensorflow" is installed,
     #    and for the gpu version "tensorflow-gpu" is installed.

     # ---------- Tensorflow CPU only, no GPU nor TensorRT.
 (Using the conda-forge package manager.) --------------